tesseract-robotics/tesseract_planning/tesseract_task_composer/README.rst

      config:
        namespace: UpsampleTrajectoryTask # (optional, defaults to parent yaml key name "UpsampleTrajectoryTask")
        conditional: false
-       inputs: [input_data]
+       inputs:
+         program: input_data
+         profiles: profiles
+         composite_profile_remapping: composite_profile_remapping
-       outputs: [output_data]
+       outputs:
+         program: output_data

 Format As Input Task
 ^^^^^^^^^^^^^^^^^^^^

 This is used in the case where you run trajopt with collision as a cost and then you post check it for collision and it fails.
 Then you run trajopt with collision as a constraint but the output from trajopt with collision as a cost must be formated as input for trajopt with collision as a constraint planner.

-This will take the results stored in input_keys[1] and store it in the input_keys[0] program and save the results in the output key.
+This will take the results stored in post_planning_program and store it in the pre_planning_program program and save the results in the output key.

- - input_keys[0]: The original input to motion planning
+ - pre_planning_program: The original input to motion planning
- - input_keys[1]: The output of the first motion plan which failed collision checking
+ - post_planning_program: The output of the first motion plan which failed collision checking

 .. code-block:: yaml